kubestellar/kubestellar/docs/content/direct/combined-status.md

 1. A user can request a list without aggregation, possibly after filtering, but certainly with a limit on list length.
 The expectation is that such a list makes sense only if the length of the list will be modest.
 For users that want access to the full reported state from each WEC for a large number of WECs, KubeStellar should have an abstraction that gives the users access --- in a functional way, not by making another copy --- to that state (which is already in the mailbox namespaces).

 1. The reported state for a given workload object from a given WEC is implicitly augmented with metadata about the WEC and about the end-to-end propagation from WDS to that WEC.
 This extra information is available just like the regular contents of the object, for use in combining reported state.
+   * The specifics of queryable objects and implicit augmentations can be found in [types.go](../../../api/control/v1alpha1/types.go) and is specified in [Queryable Objects](#queryable-objects).

 ### Relation with SQL